kai-peterson/movie-finder/README.md

-# Project Name

-Movie Finder with API
+# Movie Finder with API

 Deployed site: https://movie-details-finder.herokuapp.com/
 - Click the link above for a fully-functional version of the app